sem-in-r/seminr/README.md

 )
 ```

-C. Estimate full model using PLS-PM and bootstrap it for confidence
+Estimate full model using PLS-PM and bootstrap it for confidence
-intervals
+intervals:

 ``` r
 pls_model <- estimate_pls(